 And then through narrow defiles and more blood-curdling valleys you arrive at Milford Sound.

-The road hugs the shoreline of Lake Te Anau for about 29 km until Te Anau Downs.
-From there it enters the flat bottomed Eglinton Valley and runs upriver for 33 km passing the hilariously named Knobs Flat.
+The road hugs the shoreline of Lake Te Anau for about 29 km until it enters the flat bottomed Eglinton Valley and runs upriver for 33 km passing the hilariously named Knobs Flat.

 After Cascade Creek the road runs through red beech forest on the shore of Lake Gunn and Lake Fergus.
 The road climbs to a dramatic saddle at the headwater of the Eglinton River and pitches down into much deeper and heavily glaciated Hollyford Valley.